ombori/grid-docs/cli/reference.md

 ### Update CLI
 To get the latest CLI version, run `omg update`.
 This will automatically check if you have the latest version, and if not, download the newest version and install potential new dependencies for you.
 ## Developer
-Within the Ombori CLI there's a `dev` subsection.
+Within the Ombori CLI, there's a `dev` subsection.
 This can be used to work with and debug devices.

 The following commands are available on the `dev CLI`.
 They're all explained in their own subsection below.